-If you applied for veterans disability benefits and recently received a denial, you might feel as though you have nowhere to turn.
-However, you are not alone.
-The team of veterans lawyers at Chisholm Chisholm & Kilpatrick LTD focuses on helping veterans get the VA disability benefits they deserve.
-To see how a VA disability lawyer serving Ohio can help you, call us today for a free consultation: 800-544-9144.
+If you applied for veterans disability benefits and the Department of Veterans Affairs (VA) denied your claim, you are not alone.
+The team of veterans (VA) lawyers at Chisholm Chisholm & Kilpatrick serving Ohio has decades of collective experience helping veterans win the VA disability benefits they deserve.
+We may be able to help you too.
+Call CCK today at 800-544-9144 for a free consultation.

 Ohio VA Benefit Resources

 - Cleveland: Cleveland Regional Benefit Office

 - Chillicothe: Chillicothe VA Medical Center

 - Cleveland: Louis Stokes Cleveland VA Medical Center